MillionLinesOfCode/javapenalty/README.md

 4.Try scoring some goals against some of the best goalkeepers in the world!.
 ![alt text](http://lifesomundane.net/images/-rZ1GcHv5p_k/Uz4UWQqEHiI/AAAAAAAANMA/RzOgIadyUzE/s1600/penalty.jpg)

+# Running JUnit tests

+1. Create a new folder and navigate to it.

+2. Ensure that you have junit-4.12.jar and hamcrest-core-1.3.jar in this folder as these are required for testing the java files.

+3. Compile the java files and the test files using the command `javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java`

+4. Run the test using the command
+`java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore <test class>`

+*NOTE: Replace <test class> with PlayerD3Test and GoalkeeperD3Test to test the Player.java and Goalkeeper.java files respectively.

+# Finding demo-2

+* Navigate over to the 'Demo-2-Official' branch

 # Authors
 * Reeyan Maknojiya